The Best Boomboxes of the 80s you need to know about

 jvc rc-m70

-In 1984, JVC released the RC-M70(eBay.com)Opens in a new tab., a cassette tape recorder that set the standard for quality and performance.
+In 1984, JVC released the RC-M70(eBay.com), a cassette tape recorder that set the standard for quality and performance.
 With its crystal-clear sound reproduction and durable construction, this tape recorder is still a favorite among audio enthusiasts.

 Whether you’re recording your latest DJ mix or just listening to your old mixtapes, the JVC RC-M70 is sure to provide hours of listening enjoyment.